Ecuador votes on extradition amid crime boom

 Drug seizures have skyrocketed and prison massacres have left more than 400 inmates dead since 2021.

-In neighbor Colombia, extradition to the United States has proven to be a useful weapon against drug traffickers, though cocaine production is still booming.
+In neighboring Colombia, extradition to the United States has proven to be a useful weapon against drug traffickers, though cocaine production is still booming.

 'Threaten the peace'

-Allowing extradition is one of eight constitutional measures that some 13.4 million eligible voters among Ecuador's 18.2 million people will be asked about in Sunday's mandatory Yes/No vote.
+Allowing extradition is one of eight constitutional measures that some 13.4 million eligible voters among Ecuador's 18.2 million people were asked about in Sunday's mandatory 10-hour Yes/No vote.

+"The country is marked by insecurity and this due to the criminal mafias taking root in the country," said lawyer Jorge Cevallos, 63, voting in Quito.

 Other proposals include shrinking the opposition-controlled 137-member National Assembly.

-The referendum goes hand in hand with elections for mayors, municipal and neighborhood councils, and for a council that nominates people to key oversight posts.
+The referendum went hand in hand with elections for mayors, municipal and neighborhood councils, and for a council that nominates people to key oversight posts.

 Mayoral candidate Omar Menendez from the western town of Puerto Lopez was assassinated on the eve of Sunday's vote.